 A website should be designed around automatic processes.
 And therefore the experience must feel familiar to users, using concepts they are familiar with from previously visited websites.

 When we distract a controlled process with another controlled process, we often forget what it is we are doing.
 Have you ever been to a supermarket needing to buy one thing, became distracted by something else and forgot what it is you went in for in the first place?
 It’s the same principle.

-Where a user has to engage their brain and really look for something it requires more concentration which increases frustration levels.
-It interrupts them in achieving their goals and in doing so makes them forget what their goal was in the first place.
+When a user has to engage their brain and really look for something it requires more concentration which increases frustration levels.
+It interrupts them from achieving their goals and in doing so makes them forget what their goal was in the first place.

 This doesn’t mean you can’t be playful and imaginative with navigation structure as long as it remains simple, familiar and easy to use.

 Where there’s a short interruption in what we see the brain automatically pieces what we’ve seen together, we, therefore, don’t notice the break.
 What this means is any slight changes that are located away from the centre of the screen, are almost impossible to see.